OxBright Essay Competition 2023

 Does everyone who enters get a free place at a Conference?

 The first thousand students to who make a valid submission and are shortlisted will be invited to attend an OxBright Conference of their choice, free of charge (worth £95).
-You can see the list of forthcoming Conferences here.
-Forthcoming Conferences subjects include Business, Medicine, Law and Psychology.
+Conference subjects include Business, Medicine, Law and Psychology.
 It is optional to attend a Conference.

 Does everyone receive a certificate?